10 min read

 "I was about to have it."

-Ethan’s momentum had already committed him.
+Ethan's momentum had already committed him.
 He hit a boundary field.
 The ground shuddered.
-A crimson wave pulsed outward and the system added a penalty to Beta’s tally.
-Mateo’s curse was quiet.
+A crimson wave pulsed outward and the system added a penalty to Beta's tally.
+Mateo's curse stayed quiet.
 Aisha veered sideways, vaulting a short ridge to avoid clustering.

 Alpha pulled ahead.